 All students will pay an $80 fee per quarter that will provide them access to enhanced academic resources in classrooms, the library, research and academic advising services without specific course fees.

-The Provost established a new A2E2 Advisory Committee, consisting of equal numbers of faculty and students, that reviews and recommends relative allocations of the funds for the following A2E2 categories:
+The Provost established a new A2E2 Advisory Committee, consisting of equal numbers of faculty and students, that reviews and recommends relative allocations of the funds for EIRA and ECL categories.
+At the College level, committees consisting of equal numbers of faculty and students review and recommend funding for IREE.

 ECL is allocated to the colleges to directly support student learning in courses by providing such things as supplies, consumables, funds for field trips, and other materials necessary for enhanced instruction and student learning.
 ECL resulted in the elimination of all previous miscellaneous course fees except for course fees over $50 (e.g., for field trips or travel).